SESYNC-ci/graphics-with-ggplot2-lesson/docs/_slides/assign.md

-The `plot` argument is unnecessary if the target is the most recently displayed plot, but a little verbosity is not out-of-place here.
+The `plot` argument is unnecessary if the target is the most recently displayed plot, but adding `plot` will ensure that the correct plot is saved.
 When a raster file type is necessary (e.g. a PNG, JPG, or TIFF) use the `dpi` argument to specify an image resolution.
+To save as a different file type, simply change the extension of the plot name (for example `filename = 'sch_wagp.png'`).
 {:.notes}